>> Last Updated on

 We recommend that you purchase a trusted brand, that is known for the quality of its products.
-We usually prefer only ASUS' motherboards because of their well though designs and interface, but MSI and Gigabyte are also acceptable for their price.
-However, more mainstream and cheaper boards are not made with as much attention and can be frustrating to set up and expand.
+We usually prefer only ASUS' motherboards because of their well though designs and interface, but MSI and Gigabyte are also acceptable for their price to quality ratios.
+However, more mainstream and cheaper boards are not made with as much attention and this can be frustrating to set up and when you update your computer.

 You can expect to pay around between 100$ and 200$ for a good motherboard, depending on the quality and functionalitie.
 However, if you want to go on a tight budget, you can still get all the basics starting at around 50$, without much compromise.
 In this range, you should not expect to be able to overclock, or have a lot of functionnalities (in your BIOS).